 OARS expands operations on the Colorado River through Westwater Canyon with additional permits from Canyon Voyages

-The global COVID-19 pandemic turns the outfitting industry (and world) upside down and OARS cancels half of its 2020 rafting season; after putting extensive mitigation measures in place, the company is able to resume trips in July and keep the business afloat despite a 75% drop in annual revenues
+The global COVID-19 pandemic turns the outfitting industry (and the world) upside down, and OARS cancels half of its 2020 rafting season; after putting extensive mitigation measures in place, the company is able to resume trips in July and keep the business afloat, despite a 75% drop in annual revenues

-OARS and The Pam & George Wendt Foundation launch a need-based Guide School Scholarship program; award four fully-sponsored scholarships
+OARS and The Pam & George Wendt Foundation launch a need-based Guide School Scholarship program, awarding four fully-sponsored scholarships

 OARS expands its efforts to help create a more accessible and inclusive river community and partners with the Sacramento LGBT Community Center and Justice Outside; donates a portion of proceeds from its South Fork American River rafting trips in June and July totaling more than $8,500